blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 </Note>

-A [energy savings](https://blues.com/energy-savings/) reference design that gives a commercial solar + battery installation an independent cellular control channel — reading live inverter and battery state over **Modbus RTU** and toggling four dry-contact relay outputs that assert or de-assert the inverter's and BMS's digital enable inputs, driven by utility rate signals or **demand-response** (**DR**) events routed through Notehub.
-This is a relay-based mode enable/curtail controller: closing a relay asserts a digital control input on the field device, and the actual charge, discharge, and export behavior is determined by the inverter and BMS firmware and their pre-commissioning configuration.
+An [energy savings](https://blues.com/energy-savings/) reference design that gives a commercial solar + battery installation an independent cellular control channel — so the asset owner can dispatch the battery to discharge during expensive peak-rate hours, charge during cheap overnight hours, and curtail grid export when the utility calls a **demand-response** (**DR**) event, without depending on the building's IT network or a vendor's proprietary cloud portal.
+The device reads live operating state from the inverter and the battery's management system over the industrial bus they already share, and signals each one to enter the right mode at the right time — driven by a schedule or by live commands routed through Notehub.

+**Scope.** This is a *mode enable / curtail* controller, not a power dispatcher.
+It closes and opens four dry-contact relays wired to digital control inputs the inverter and battery already expose; the field devices' own firmware then decides the actual charge, discharge, and export behavior — ramp rates, power limits, setpoints — based on their pre-commissioning configuration.
 The controller does not command power setpoints, verify that a requested dispatch profile was executed, or close any control loop around site load.

 ## 1. Project Overview